 Celebrating six years of partnership with a dedicated investment in young people

 Today marks an exciting new chapter for the Chick-fil-A Foundation and Junior Achievement (JA).
-After six years of supporting JA's initiatives, Chick-fil-A kicked off a new national partnership, committing to donate $300,000 to JA every year for the next four years, for a total investment of $1.2 million.
+After six years of supporting JA's initiatives, Chick-fil-A kicked off a new national partnership with a $300,000 donation for 2019.

 JA provides K-12 students with programs that foster work-readiness, entrepreneurship and financial literacy skills.
 Chick-fil-A's gift will be used to enhance the JA Be Entrepreneurial program and support the new 3DE initiative, creating innovative learning experiences for students nationwide.